The Most Important Role Of Pigments In Photosynthesis Is To

 Phycobilins: Specialized Pigments for Aquatic Environments

 Phycobilins, such as phycocyanin and phycoerythrin, are particularly important in aquatic environments.
-These pigments are highly efficient at absorbing light that penetrates water effectively, allowing cyanobacteria and red algae to thrive in deeper waters where other organisms may struggle.
+Now, these pigments are highly efficient at absorbing light that penetrates water effectively, allowing cyanobacteria and red algae to thrive in deeper waters where other organisms may struggle.
 Phycobilins transfer the light energy they absorb to chlorophyll a for use in photosynthesis.

 The Process of Light Absorption